 In healthcare, we use the word transition to describe the process of preparing, planning and moving from children’s to adult services.

-Transition is a gradual process that gives children, and everyone involved in care, time to get ready to move to adult services and discuss what healthcare needs are required as an adult.
+Transition is a gradual process that gives young people, and everyone involved in care, time to get ready to move to adult services and discuss what healthcare needs are required as an adult.

-At the Royal Orthopaedic Hospital, we use the Ready, Steady, Go programme to support children moving into adults services.
+At the Royal Orthopaedic Hospital, we use the Ready, Steady, Go programme to support children and young people moving into adult services.
 The aim of the programme is to empower young people to take control of their lives and to equip them with the necessary skills and knowledge to manage their own healthcare confidentially and successfully.

 A short video about the programme can be watched here.

-Young person will introduced to the steady part of the programme for progress.
+Young person will introduced to the 'Steady' part of the programme for progress.
 Issues are addressed in bite sized pieces and goals are agreed.